 - eating a nutritious, balanced diet that is low in salt

-- taking any blood pressure medications your doctor has prescribed to you
+- taking any blood pressure medications as prescribed by a doctor

 - taking steps to manage and limit stress